pgRouting/pgrouting/doc/dijkstra/dijkstra-family.rst

 .. index proposed from here

 * :doc:`pgr_dijkstraVia` - Get a route of a seuence of vertices.

-.. index proposed to here

-.. rubric:: Experimental

-.. include:: proposed.rst
-   :start-after: stable-begin-warning
-   :end-before: stable-end-warning

-.. index experimental from here

 * :doc:`pgr_dijkstraNear` - Get the route to the nearest vertex.
 * :doc:`pgr_dijkstraNearCost` - Get the cost to the nearest vertex.

-.. index experimental to here
+.. index proposed to here

 .. toctree::
     :hidden: